Bloomstack/shipment_management/README.md

 The company is known for its overnight shipping service, but also for pioneering a system that could track packages and provide real-time updates on package location.

-### Fedex Statuses

-Example(Maintained by Fedex):
-- At Airport
-- Plane Landed
-- At Delivery
-- In Progress
-- At FedEx Facility
-- At Pickup
-- Picked Up    ------> It triggers email to customer
-- Arrived at
-- CDO Requested
-- At USPS facility
-- CDO Modified
-- Shipment Canceled
-- CDO Cancelled
-- Location Changed
-- Return to Shipper
-- Delivery Delay
-- Delivery Exception
-- Delivered   -----------> For shipment note completing
-- Departed FedEx Location
-- Shipment Exception
-- Vehicle dispatched
-- At Sort Facility
-- Delay
-- Enroute to Airport delay
-- Transfer

 # 8. Status Check Web Page
 Added web page for customer to provide possibility to check status by tracking number